Kavyasree14/Kavyasree14/README.md

 ---

-This revised code fixes missing icons and adds appropriate replacements for unsupported icons.
-Let me know if you'd like further refinements!
+This section is now neatly categorized, and all tools are under the appropriate headings.
+Let me know if any adjustments are needed!

-This version includes working icons and fixes previously missing ones.
-Let me know if you need further refinements!

 <h3 align="left">🌟 Projects</h3>
 <ul>
   <li>